 Jackson College Program Director and Clinical Coordinator in collaboration with current, approved clinical sites, determine which clinical sites are available annually and how many open placements will be for the Jackson College sonography programs.
 Clinical site placement is based on annual clinical site availability and geographic location.
 Students may be expected to commute to an additional clinical site (other than the initial clinical site assigned to them) to obtain the complete education of the sonography program.
 The Jackson College Program Coordinator and Clinical Instructors must approve all student rotations.
-A clinical education site must be arranged and approved for each applicant before final acceptance/admissions into the program.
+A clinical education site must be arranged and approved for each applicant before final acceptance/admission into the program.

-If you live within a 2-hour driving radius of another CAAHEP accredited program, you should apply to the local program.
+If you live within a 2-hour driving radius of another CAAHEP-accredited program, you should apply to the local program.
 Visit www.caahep.org to find programs nearby.

 Potential students can contact the Program Director to learn whether an affiliated clinical site is in their geographical area.
+Lindsay Mercer, BS, RDCS, Cardiac Sonography Program Director, by email at mercerlindsayl@jccmi.edu

 A student cannot identify and initiate a clinical affiliation partnership.
-Requests to initiate a clinical affiliation partnership are limited to clinical site personnel, program director or program clinical coordinator.
+Requests to initiate a clinical affiliation partnership is limited to clinical site personnel, program director or program clinical coordinator.